Concordium/concordium-scan/README.md

 make rb
 ```
 This is only needed to be done once.
 They will be recompiled on later changes as part of `dotnet build`.

+## Unstable features
+- GraphQL endpoints for contracts and modules should currently be seen as unstable, indicating that the query models are likely to undergo changes.